fleetdm/fleet/docs/Contributing/Blueprints/Troubleshooting-Hosts.md

 - The algorithm performs a sort of binary search of the problematic query.
 TODO(lucas): Determine how to support more than one query being problematic.
 With algorithm shown below, Fleet will ping pong between two halfs if those halfs have each a problematic query.
+- The added performance penalty of the algorithm is in `distributed/read`, there's now an extra write to `hosts` table (only on hosts with issues).

 #### `distributed/read`